gchq/sleeper/docs/designs/transaction-log-state-store.md

 quickly load the model without needing to read the whole transaction log.
 Only transactions that happened after the snapshot need to be read.

+### Transaction size

+A DynamoDB item can have a maximum size of 400KB.
+It's unlikely a single transaction will exceed that, but we'd have to guard against it.
+We can either pre-emptively split large transactions into smaller ones that we know will fit in a DynamoDB item, or we can handle an exception from DynamoDB when an item is too large, and handle it some other way.

+To split a transaction into smaller ones that will fit, we would need to handle this in our model, to split a transaction without affecting the aspects of atomicity which matter to the system.

+An alternative would be to detect that a transaction is too big, and write it to a file in S3 with just a pointer to that file in DynamoDB.
+This could be significantly slower than a standard DynamoDB update, and may slow down reading the transaction log.

 ### Distributed updates and ordering

 #### Immediate ordering approach